Jpunt/green-light/docs/getting-started.md

 > Watch out: `require('babel-register')` makes it possible to do new stuff in nested files, but not in `runner.js` itself.
 While newer versions of Node support things like fat arrows, you have to `require` `GreenLight` here the old way :(

-Alright, `npm test` still doesn't do a lot, but we'll get to that.
+Well... `npm test` still doesn't do a lot, but we'll get to that.
 Let's start with the API.

 ## API
 To setup the mocked API, add some content to `test/mocks/hello-world.json`: